-Before we begin the longest story in Doctor Who’s history, I have a confession to make…
+Before we tackle Doctor Who’s longest story, I have a confession to make.

-Sue: Is this Colin’s last story or not?
+Sue: So is this Colin’s last story or not?

 Me: Yes, it is.
 But…

 Sue: But what?

 Me: It’s 14 episodes long.